-Changes in Assumptions: For the actuarial valuation as of June 30, 2019, healthcare related assumptions, including per capita healthcare cost and healthcare trend rates, were updated based on experience through June 30, 2019.
-The discount rate was decreased from 7% to 6.75% and the inflation rate was decreased from 2.50% to 2.25%.
+Changes in Assumptions: For the actuarial valuation as of June 30, 2020, healthcare related assumptions, including per capita healthcare cost and healthcare trend rates, were updated based on experience through June 30, 2020.
+The discount rate remained at 6.75% and the inflation rate remained at 2.25%.

-Discount Rate: The blended rates used to measure the June 30, 2019 total OPEB liability consist of the 20-year Municipal G.O.
-Bond AA Index rate of 3.13% as of June 30, 2019, as reported by Fidelity, when prefunding assets are not available to pay benefits, and 6.75% when prefunding assets are available to pay benefits.
+Discount Rate: The blended rates used to measure the June 30, 2020 total OPEB liability consist of the 20-year Municipal G.O.
+Bond AA Index rate of 2.45% as of June 30, 2020, as reported by Fidelity, when prefunding assets are not available to pay benefits, and 6.75% when prefunding assets are available to pay benefits.
 The cash flow projections used to calculate the blended discount rates were developed assuming that prefunding agreements in which actuarial determined normal costs are shared between employees and the State will continue and that the required contributions will be made on time as scheduled in future years.
 The prefunding agreements are subject to collective bargaining and legislative approval.